jjkoh95/instastalk/README.md

 ## How to run
 - Simply download instastalk.py and run with instagram user id.
-- Eg. run the following line on terminal "python instastalk.py google" or "python instastalk.py han_bling_".
+- Eg. run the following line on terminal "python instastalk.py google"

 ## Legal issue
 - Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.

 ## Note
-- han_bling_ is not my waifu.
 - Follow me on [ig](https://www.instagram.com/jjkoh95/) in case you want to know what I have for lunch and dinner.